green-party-dublin-central/nh-web/site/content/post/holy-cross-college.md

 date: 2021-07-16T21:16:25.250Z
 description: An application has been made for 1,614 units at the Holy Cross College site off Clonliffe Road.
 Please see below for some details on the application and how to register for a public meeting on the development.
+Was made on the 16th July and assuming it is valid, An Bord Pleanála have informed me that the deadline for observations is the 19th August.
 image: img/clonliffe.jpg
 ---
 ## An Bord Pleanála application

 A site notice has been erected (14th July) and the development's website is now live.
+The application was made to An Bord Pleanála on the 16th July.
 There is a five week period from the application date during which any observations need to be submitted to An Bord Pleanála.
+Deadline for observations is the 19th of August.

 ## Rental only